-In the first semester, twelve pre-service teachers are male, and fifteen pre-service teachers are female.
-There are twenty-seven pre-service teachers participating in E-tutor program in the first semester (table 1).
+In the first semester, twelve pre-service teachers were male, and fifteen pre-service teachers were female.
+There were twenty-seven pre-service teachers participating in E-tutor program in the first semester (table 1).

-Table 2.
-The gender of the pre-service teachers in the second semester.
+Table 2, The gender of the pre-service teachers in the second semester.